Why a foreign currency account?

 To open a foreign currency account, you’ll need

 - a Kiwibank transaction or savings account in New Zealand dollars, like a Business Edge or Business Performer Call account

 Deposit a bank draft or foreign cheque

-To deposit a cheque or bank draft, download and complete a foreign currency account deposit form (PDF 60.4 KB) and send it with your foreign cheques or drafts to:
+To deposit a cheque or bank draft, download and complete a foreign currency account collection form and send it with your foreign cheques or drafts to:

 Kiwibank takes no responsibility for your deposit until it has been signed for at this address.
 We recommend you use a courier service to track your delivery.

 Transfer funds to your Kiwibank NZ dollar account

 Log into internet banking and go to 'pay and transfer'.

 Make an international money transfer or arrange a bank draft